ibovkush/angular-demo-app/README.md

 # DemoApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.
+This is the boilerplate application created for testing purpose.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10 and modified by Ivan Bovkush to correspond the testing requirements.

+## Prepare application
+1. Make sure you have installed last versions of node.js server and npm
+2. Pull code base to local folder
+3. Run `npm install` in console using selected folder
+4. Run of the commands listed bellow to run, test or develop the application
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.